When Problems Arise

 (d) there is a place available in the Second Year programme.

-Students wishing to transfer must make an application on the form available from the College of Arts, Celtic Studies and Social Sciences Office.
-The closing date for receipt of these applications is 30 August, 2019* (except for students wishing to transfer from CK101 Arts to CK108 Arts International which has a closing date for receipt for applications of 31st August, 2018 as outlined below).
+Students wishing to transfer must make an application by completing the online ‘Student Request Form’ on the College of Arts, Celtic Studies and Social Sciences website.
+The closing date for receipt of these applications for students who entered in 2019/20 is 18th September, 2020 *.
+For students who enter in 2020/21, the closing date for receipt of transfer applications is normally one week before the start of the academic term 2021 (except for students wishing to transfer from CK101 Arts to CK108 Arts International which has a closing date for receipt for applications of 21st September, 2020, for students who entered in 2019/20 and 30th August, 2021 for students who entered in 20/21. as outlined below).
 The same conditions apply to students seeking transfers from other Colleges/Faculties.

 Transfer from CK101 Arts to CK108 Arts International:

 As well as the conditions outlined above, students who wish to transfer from the BA CK101 (Arts) to BA CK108 (Arts International) will need to have attained in their first year summer examinations a mark of 60% in one of the two subjects in which they wish to continue their studies in Year II, with at least 58% in the other subject.
-Students registered for First year in 2018/19 must submit their transfer application by 31st August, 2019.
+Students registered for First year in 2019/20 must submit their transfer application by 21st September, 2020.
+Students who entered in 2020/21 must submit their applications by 30th August, 2021.

 Note: As the transfer details outlined above apply only in the case of admission to Second Arts programmes, students are also advised to apply for, and secure a place in the first year of the programme through the CAO.
 The Admissions Office should be contacted for the relevant closing date.